 The History of Bar Harbor Seafood & The Boston Lobster Feast

-His restaurant experience started while he was in high school, from busser & dishwasher to line cook at the local yacht club, and with a football scholarship to the University of New Haven, he left with a degree in hotel & restaurant management, which included an internship as a culinary assistant at Disney World, where he became intrigued with the possibilities for growth in Orlando.
-As he tells it now “This is where I found what I wanted to do the rest of my life.”
+Like many in in the industry, Jeff’s restaurant experience started while he was in high school, from busser & dishwasher to line cook at the local yacht club.
+While he went to college at the University of New Haven on a football scholarship, he left with a degree in Hotel & Restaurant Management.
+During his studies he completed an internship as a culinary assistant at Disney World, where he became intrigued with the possibilities for growth in Orlando.
+As he tells will tell you now “This is where I found what I wanted to do the rest of my life.”

-Jeff returned to Orlando after graduation, and in short order started Bar Harbor Lobster, with tanks in his garage set up to hold a thousand pounds of the tasty crustaceans.
-He was selling live Maine lobsters to restaurants, then to grocery stores.
+Jeff returned to Orlando after graduation, and started Bar Harbor Lobster, with tanks in his garage set up to hold a thousand pounds of the tasty crustaceans.
+He sold live Maine lobsters directly to restaurants, then to grocery stores.
 Within a year he had outgrown his garage, and moved to a warehouse facility in central Orlando.

 As the capacity expanded, the demand kept increasing as the area population boomed.
-Bar Harbor broadened their service area, then added in other fresh seafood product for their clients.
-As the success grew, Jeff Hazell decided it was time for one restaurant in Orlando to specialize in all-you-can-eat Maine Lobster.
+Bar Harbor broadened its service area, then added in other fresh seafood product for their clients.
+As his success grew, Jeff Hazell decided it was time for a restaurant in Orlando to specialize in all-you-can-eat Maine Lobster.

 The time came to realize his dream.